-I had a chance to sit down with Mikhail Naumov, the Co-Founder, and Chief Strategy officer of DigitalGenius, to talk about AI and its impact on business.
+I had a chance to sit down with Bogdan Maksak, the Co-Founder of DigitalGenius, to talk about AI and its impact on business.
 DigitalGenius is a leader in the “Human plus AI” movement, the concept that AI is best used when teamed up with people.

-Naumov believes that today’s version of AI in the customer support world is good for very narrowly focused tasks, such as helping a customer quickly change a billing address or updating credit card information.
-His best recommendation for today’s version of AI is to have it support the customer service representative (CSR).
+Maksak believes that today’s version of AI in the customer support world is good for narrowly focused tasks, such as helping a customer quickly change a billing address or updating credit card information.
+The best uses today are to automate repetitive tickets and tasks that can overwhelm a customer service agent.

-Imagine that the AI computer/machine is listening to the customer conversation in real time.
+Another option is that the AI computer/machine could “listen” to the customer conversation in real time.
 The customer is asking a question or sharing a problem.
 First, the computer lets the CSR know about the history of this customer: past purchases, reasons they have called for help in the past, and more.
 At the same time, the computer can also give the CSR suggested answers to the customer’s issues.
 This is happening in real time… and really fast.

 Ginni Rometty, the CEO of IBM came up with the concept that if you reverse the letters AI to IA, you go from Artificial Intelligence to Intelligent Assistant.
-This is exactly what Naumov is referring to.
-The customer doesn’t need to know how the CSR got the solution, just that the best solution was offered.
+This is exactly what Maksak is referring to.

-Naumov sums it all up by saying, “AI is simply a tool for the customer service reps, similar to how an accountant uses a calculator or a banker uses a spreadsheet.”
+Maksak sums it all up by saying, “AI can simply be a tool for the customer service reps, similar to how an accountant uses a calculator or a banker uses a spreadsheet.”
 Can you imagine an accountant trying to do complicated tax work without the aid of a calculator?
 That’s how companies need to think of AI.
 It is an essential tool that will be, if it is not already, not simply a “nice to have”, but a “must have” technology.